Is It Possible to Overdose on Vitamins?

 Scientifically speaking, a vitamin is any one of a number of chemical compounds that help organisms stay healthy and grow.
 They may appear naturally in our bodies or in our food, or we may get them in the form of a pill, chewable cartoon-character-shaped tablet, or gummy.

 We all need vitamins to survive—but that doesn’t mean we need to take vitamins.
-In fact, just about everyone (with a few exceptions, including pregnant women and people with absorption issues) can get all the vitamins they need by eating a balanced diet.
+In fact, just about everyone (with a few exceptions, including pregnant people and those with absorption issues) can get all the vitamins they need by eating a balanced diet.
 Fruits and vegetables are naturally rich in vitamins, as are nuts, dairy products, eggs, and meat.
-On top of that, many of the foods on our supermarket shelves have been fortified with additional vitamins.
+On top of that, many of the foods on our supermarket shelves, like breakfast cereal, have been fortified with additional vitamins.

 Vitamin deficiencies do occur, and they can cause health problems.
 But these deficiencies are far less common than vitamin peddlers would have us believe.
 Today, more than half of Americans take at least one vitamin or supplement, and most of us don’t actually need them.